avro22/tutorials/README.md

 # Advanced Robotics (INFR112132022)

-These instructions are written RSS tutorials regarding set up on DICE / a Unix environment.
+These instructions are written ARO tutorials regarding set up on DICE / a Unix environment.

 # Setting up on DICE or Unix